CThompson01/MetinFarm/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions also help you to be able to understand how to run the program.

 ### Installing for Use